Geosynchronous/P7-Neighborhood-Map/STUDENT_ACTIVITY_LOG.md

 ```
 - Next I need to construct all the DOM Elements for each of the individual cats that can be loaded into the catContainer DIV

+6:31 PM
+- **Refactor Image Selection @ Image Container Element Updates**
+- Clicking on any list item will load that cat data into the image container
+- Still need to make counter work